biopython/biopython.github.io/wiki/BioSQL.md

 ``` bash
 svn export https://github.com/biosql/biosql.git/trunk biosql
 ```
-The two files that are needed are the following:
+The names of the two files that are needed are the following:
-1. biosqldb-mysql.sql -- the BioSQL schema -- found inside the **sql** subfolder
+1. biosqldb-mysql.sql -- the BioSQL schema -- found inside the **sql** subdirectory
-2. load_ncbi_taxonomy.pl -- the Perl script to populate the database -- found inside the **scripts** subfolder
+2. load_ncbi_taxonomy.pl -- the Perl script to populate the database -- found inside the **scripts** subdirectory

 Creating the empty database
 ---------------------------